School Committee - February 06, 2025

 The proposed change for the JIH policy put vulnerable students, particularly immigrants, minorities, and students with disabilities at a greater risk by weakening parental protections during law enforcement questioning.

-But the proposed change allows 14 to 17-year-old students to have this right or to be questioned alone if parents are unreachable.
+The current SPS policy ensures that all students under age 18 have a parent present during law enforcement questions, but the proposed change allows 14 to 17-year-old students to waive this right or to be questioned alone if parents are unreachable.

 This ignores well-established legal and psychological research showing that minors lack the maturity to navigate law enforcement interactions alone and are more susceptible to coercion.

 Massachusetts case law and federal rulings reinforce the need for stronger safeguards, not weaker ones.
+Historically, Sharon has pride itself on protecting student rights.

 School committee and administration must ask themselves, why are they prioritizing legal and police perspectives over the voices of families, child advocates, and civil rights experts?